subsquid/docs/docs/sdk/reference/processors/evm-batch/field-selection.md

 See the [block headers section](#block-headers) for the definition of `BlockHeader`.

 `l1*` fields can only be requested for networks from [this list](/subsquid-network/reference/networks/#l1-fields-availability).
-Requesting them for other networks may cause the HTTP 500 responses.
+Requesting them for other networks may cause HTTP 500 responses.

 ### State diffs